waku-org/specs/README.md

 - use [semantic breaks](https://sembr.org/)
 - links to Waku, Vac or other [IFT](https://free.technology/)-related specifications must be to the corresponding Github repository and not to a webpage.
 For example, Waku specs reside in [waku-org/specs](https://github.com/waku-org/specs) and Vac RFCs in [vacp2p/rfc-index](https://github.com/vacp2p/rfc-index/).
+- we no longer use "v2" in the _name_ of new specifications (and existing spec names inconsistent with this rule will eventually be revised).
+For example, do not call your specification "Waku v2 New Protocol" but simply "Waku New Protocol"
+- the _title_ of new specifications must be prefixed with `WAKU2-` to differentiate it from other projects' specs and previous RFC generations.
+For example, "Waku New Protocol" could be titled `WAKU2-NEW-PROTOCOL`.

 New specifications are considered a proof of concept.
 Once a rough consensus is reached towards stabilization,